Japanese mahjong: Winning

 A player winning a hand via another player's discard calls out "ron" (ロン or 栄, picking up a discard).
 The opponent who discarded the winning tile must pay the full value of the hand to the winner.

 A player winning with a self-drawn tile declares "tsumo" (ツモ or 自摸).
 In this case all three opponents split the payment to the winner.
 Based on the scoring table, the number of points paid depends on which player is the dealer.
 If the winner is the dealer, the value of the hand is 1.5 times greater than normal, and the other players split the payment equally.
 If the winner is a non-dealer, the dealer contributes half the value of the hand, while the non-dealer opponents each contribute a quarter.

 Arranged discards

+The called tile in open groups is pointed towards the player it was called from.
+In this case, both calls came from the player to the left, whose discard pile is accordingly smaller by the two tiles taken.

 In many mahjong variants, discards are simply placed in the middle of the table in a disorganized fashion.
 However, in the Japanese variant, tiles are neatly placed in order of discard in front of each player.
 Customarily, discards are placed in rows of 6 tiles.
 In addition, open calls for chii, pon, and kan have discard specific rules, by which they must indicate the source and type of discarded tile.
 This way, a record is maintained of all discarded tiles corresponding to each player.
 Proper game strategy takes into account the state of the discards in addition to the players' hands.